There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) develop understanding of the physical principles underlying space electrodynamics, planetary astronomy, stellar astrophysics and astronomical techniques and modelling; (2) apply and further develop critical thinking skills in a range of realistic physical situations; (3) use appropriate mathematical techniques; (4) develop and apply problem identification and mathematical solution skills in a range of realistic physical situations; (5) develop understanding of the physical principles of measurement, experimental technique, quantitative analysis and data analysis relevant to astronomy and astrophysics; and (6) develop communication skills relevant to the discipline of physics.
+Students are able to (1) demonstrate an understanding of the physical principles underlying space electrodynamics, planetary astronomy, stellar astrophysics and astronomical techniques and modelling; (2) apply critical thinking skills in a range of realistic physical situations; (3) use appropriate mathematical techniques; (4) apply problem identification and mathematical solution skills in a range of realistic physical situations; (5) demonstrate an understanding of the physical principles of measurement, experimental technique, quantitative analysis and data analysis relevant to astronomy and astrophysics; and (6) demonstrate communication skills relevant to the discipline of physics.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the laboratory component.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Mr Matthew Young